gamesbook/protograf/docs/source/core_shapes.rst

 The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and height and the ability to be rotated.

 An image can also be "drawn over" by other shapes appearing further on in a script.

+If an image has a transparent area, this will be respected and shapes appearing earlier on in a script may then be visible "below" it.

 Example 1.
 Defaults